-discussions with their form tutor.
-Students will have the opportunity to focus on topics which are relevant to them and which will provide valuable experience for interviews and applications.
+meetings and discussions with their form tutor.
+Students will have the opportunity to focus on topics which are relevant and that will provide valuable experience for interviews and applications.

 Other Enrichment Opportunities

 As part of enriching the Sixth Form experience our students will have many opportunities to attend a variety of academic conferences, theatre and museum visits and subject specific field trips both nationally and internationally.
+This year our flagship international trip will take our students to visit New York for 5 days!

 Sixth Form Students will also come together at regular times throughout both Year 12 and 13 to hear high-quality speakers who will cover a range of different topics including:

 - University advice and guidance

-- Opportunities within the local job markets
+- · Opportunities within the local job markets

 - Subject specific lectures

 - Fund raising opportunities

 - Safer driving

 - Drug and Alcohol awareness

-Extended Project Qualification (EPQ)

 Students will also have the opportunity to take the Extended Project Qualification (EPQ) as part of our enrichment offer.

 What is the EPQ?